Fastener Materials and Finishes

 Un-plated Hardened Steel screws are the most popular, and are primarily used where they will not be visible or exposed to corrosive conditions.
 Their color variation from almost pure black through a bronze to silvery grey does not affect quality – it is simply a result of process-variable interactions as simple as the screw’s location on the heat treat furnace conveyor belt.
 All McFeely’s un-plated screws receive a Dry-Lube finish which reduces driving torque requirements, but provides virtually no corrosion resistance.
 Hardened steel screws are the base stock for all our plated screws.

 Aluminum is surprisingly strong because it work-hardens as it is formed into screws.
-Ours are made of 2024-T4, an aircraft grade suitable for screw manufacturing.
 These screws are just the thing for assembling aluminum doors, windows, or gutters because they eliminate the corrosion problems associated with the more common use of zinc-plated fasteners.

 “Oxidized” Silicon Bronze screws are primarily used for marine boatbuilding, although many people have used them to build decks made of Western Red Cedar or Redwood because the screws will eventually blend into the color of the wood.
-As pictured, screws right off the production line are generally the color of a fresh penny – after they have been around awhile they oxidize and darken as shown in the “Oxidized” Silicon Bronze picture.
+The screws right off the production line are generally the color of a fresh penny – after they have been around awhile they oxidize and darken as shown in the “Oxidized” Silicon Bronze picture.
+Shank diameter is the same as the outside of the treads, completely filling the clearance hole creatinjg a seal.

 Selecting the proper finish for your screws is a new experience for many woodworkers.
 After all, most of the time you don’t have a choice!
 If you don’t like bright zinc, or it isn’t suitable, it’s just tough luck.
 We offer a wide variety of finishes and materials – not to add to the confusion – but to make sure you can have the most appropriate fastener for your task!